GSK's Binding Corporate Rules

 (vi) for the purpose of preventive or occupational medicine, the assessment of the working capacity of one of our employees, medical diagnosis, the provision of health or social care or treatment or the management of health and social care systems and services, either under applicable laws or under a contract with a healthcare professional.
 Under these circumstances, the processing will be undertaken by a healthcare professional bound by an obligation of professional secrecy or by another person subject to an appropriate obligation of secrecy.

-2. We collect and retain the minimum amount of personal information necessary to pursue specific and legitimate business purposes
+- We collect and retain the minimum amount of personal information necessary to pursue specific, explicit and legitimate business purposes

-We collect the minimum amount of personal information necessary to pursue each legitimate business purpose.
-We ensure personal information is adequate, relevant and not excessive in relation to the purposes for which we collect and/or further process it.
-Whenever possible, we rely on anonymised information rather than using personal information to achieve our aims.
+We collect the minimum amount of personal information necessary to pursue each specified, explicit and legitimate business purpose.
+We ensure personal information is adequate, relevant and limited to the purposes for which we collect and/or further process it.
+Where we become aware that any personal information is inaccurate, we take every reasonable step to erase or rectify it without delay.
+Whenever possible, we rely on “anonymised information” (see Glossary) rather than using personal information to achieve our aims.
 We ensure personal information is accurate and, where necessary, kept up-to-date.

-We retain personal information only for as long as necessary for a legitimate business purposes.
+We retain personal information only for as long as necessary for a legitimate business purpose.
 We then delete, destroy or anonymise the personal information.

 Individual rights management: We allow you to exercise rights under the GDPR, including the right: